-HIE390A: European Imperialism - The Early Stages in Renaissance Europe (HIF390A: L'impérialisme européen - les premières étapes de l'Europe de la Renaissance) (Offered in alternate years.)
+HIE390A: European Imperialism - The Early Stages in Renaissance Europe

+(HIF390A: L'impérialisme européen - les premières étapes de l'Europe de la Renaissance)

 An introduction to the early expression of European Imperialism in the 15th, 16th and 17th centuries, and particularly the Spanish and Portuguese experience.
 In addition, the formation of the first British Empire, to 1783 and the French Imperial experience to 1759 will be considered and contrasted with that of the Netherlands.